Nigerian Stocks: List of Dividends announced in 2021 | Nairametrics

 The Board of Fidson Healthcare Plc has proposed a total dividend of N417 million to the shareholders of the company.

-The Board of Fidson Healthcare Plc has proposed a total of N417 million to the shareholders of the company as the dividend for the period ended December 31, 2020.
+The Board of Fidson Healthcare Plc has proposed a total of N522 million to the shareholders of the company as the dividend for the period ended December 31, 2020.

 According to the notification issued by the management of the healthcare company, the dividend recommendation was one of the key approvals made by the Board, during the Board meeting held on March 25, 2021.

-This puts the total dividend payout to qualifying shareholders at N417 million.
+This puts the total dividend payout to qualifying shareholders at N522 million.

 What you should know